Bank of Canada Anticipates a Growth in Economy by 2.8% in 2017

 Stephen Poloz, governor at the Bank of Canada, addressed a press conference on Wednesday in Ottawa.
-He revealed that the bank is aware of the fact that inflation is lagging behind the declared target of 2% but also predicts that the low inflation rates is a temporary phase.
+He revealed that the bank is aware of that inflation is lagging behind the declared target of 2%, but also predicted that the low inflation rates is a temporary phase.
 For this reason, the bank has gone ahead with its plans to raise the interest rates.

-To quote Stephen Poloz, "It is worth remembering that it can take 18 to 24 months for a monetary policy action to have its full effect on inflation.
-This means that central banks must target future inflation by anticipating future deviations from target."
-He added, “It is about where we expect inflation to be,” and that the bank is estimating a 2% "modest overshoot" of the targeted inflation in 2019.
+“It is worth remembering that it can take 18 to 24 months for a monetary policy action to have its full effect on inflation.
+This means that central banks must target future inflation by anticipating future deviations from target,” Poloz said.
+He added that “It is about where we expect inflation to be,” and that the bank is estimating a 2% “modest overshoot” of the targeted inflation in 2019.

 More Increments Expected Soon

-Craig Wright is the chief economist at the RBC.
-In his opinion, the bank’s move may be an indication of a rise in the interest rates on a long-term basis.
-As Wright revealed to CBC News Network, "I think it's the Bank of Canada having confidence that the breadth and durability of the expansion in Canada can sustain these small increases in interest rates."
-He also added, “We're going to see more [rate hikes] as we move forward, assuming growth holds up.”
+Craig Wright, the chief economist at the Royal Bank of Canada, said he thought the bank’s move may be an indication of a rise in the interest rates on a long-term basis.
+“I think it’s the Bank of Canada having confidence that the breadth and durability of the expansion in Canada can sustain these small increases in interest rates,” he said.
+“We’re going to see more [rate hikes] as we move forward, assuming growth holds up.”

 Janet Yellen at the Federal Reserve is also looking at higher rates.
-In a press release, she said, "The Federal Reserve will also likely increase rates in [the fourth quarter].
-Look for a slow crawl upward in interest rates from both central banks in 2018."
+“The Federal Reserve will also likely increase rates in [the fourth quarter].
+Look for a slow crawl upward in interest rates from both central banks in 2018,” Yellen said.

 The Canadian Economy is Performing Exceptionally